learn-co-curriculum/javascript-reintroduction-to-the-dom/README.md

 or customize an element to change their behavior.
 In this case, we're telling the `<a>` tag, which is a clickable link, to take the user's browser to the specified URL in the `href` attribute.

-Lastly, we'll add a table below the paragraph to recap our some of the stuff in this lesson:
+Lastly, we'll add a table below the paragraph to recap some of the stuff in this lesson:

 ```html
 <table>